-There are significant numbers of both men and women who are struggling to overcome a substance abuse problem.
+Female detox is for the significant numbers of women who are struggling to overcome a substance abuse problem.
 Even though both genders have significant numbers of people trying to overcome the problem, the dynamics of substance abuse play out differently for men and women.

 The physiological profile of an addict is a factor that determines the effects of withdrawing from a given drug.
 A woman’s undergoing drug rehabilitation or women detox may experience more severe withdrawal symptoms due to issues such as menopause, hormones, pregnancy, and fertility.